the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ![](images/react-keys-performance.png)

-The key is not difficult to find, because usually when having data in form of an array, we can use each item's stable identifier.
+The key is not difficult to find, because usually when having data in shape of an array, we can use each item's stable identifier.
 However, sometimes you do not have an `id`, so you need to come up with another identifier (e.g. `title` if it does not change and if it's unique in the array).
 As last resort, you can use the index of the item in the list too:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~